khoapham1002/khoapham1002/README.md

 - 🧑‍💻 Proficient in Python, SQL, R, and Tableau, and currently advancing my skills in Data Engineering and Cloud technologies.

-- 💌 How to reach me: kdpham1002@gmail.com
+- 💌 How to reach me: kdpham@umass.edu
+- 📧 Also at: kdpham1002@gmail.com
 - 🤫 Fun fact: I like to do dance photography 📸